GIB (Ginsberg's Intelligent Bridge Player) 6.2

 GIB has won the World Computer Bridge Championship twice (1998 and 2000) It has not competed in World Computer Bridge Championship since 2002, when it withdraw during the round robin,

 In 2001 Matt Ginsberg entered the Championship under pseudonym Jeremy Claptrap and with the program Hoogli (GIB).
-Matt Ginsbergs view on the Jeremy Claptrap and Hoogli story.
-The other sides (Al Levy) views is not available.
+Jeremy Claptrap and the Hoogli Bridge Player Entrant

 The coding for GIB was sold to BBO many years ago but the original programmer, Matt Ginsberg, who wrote and understood all of the programming is no longer associated with development.
 Nobody at BBO seems to really understand some of the really complex coding so the changes to the program seem to be only ad hoc changes that fix a specific problem (and occasionally create other problems) and improve the GUI,